Home Master's Degree Programs in Criminal Justice Master’s in Criminal Justice Programs in Massachusetts

 As violent crime rates continue to fall in the state, experts agree that reducing recidivism remains a top priority for keeping the commonwealth safe.

 With a master’s degree, you may be qualified to work to alleviate many of the issues in the state through a variety of career options.
-Criminal justice professors, for example, claim an average salary of $70,420 per year and overall demand in Massachusetts may swel 17% by 2026 (O*Net, 2018).
+Criminal justice professors, for example, claim an average salary of $81,530 per year (Bureau of Labor Statistics, 2022) and overall demand in Massachusetts may swell 15% by 2030 (CareerOneStop, 2022).

 What Will It Take to Earn My Criminal Justice Graduate Degree in Massachusetts?